-The Diversity and Inclusion Standards are accompanied by best practice guidance.
-This document provides Charter signatories with examples of positive diversity and inclusion practices, as well as advice on where to get more help or information.
+Free to all charter signatories, the diversity and inclusion standards are accompanied by best practice guidance.
+This document provides charter signatories with examples of positive diversity and inclusion practices, as well as advice on where to get more help or information.

-Practices who sign up to the Charter are required to participate in a biennial report.
-This report shows how well practices are meeting their Charter commitments, and where more work needs to be done.
+Firms and practices who sign up to the charter are required to participate in the Law Society's Diversity and Inclusion Biennial Report, which show how well they are meeting their charter commitments and where more work still needs to be done.

-Practices complete an online, easy to use self-assessment exercise to record their progress and performance and then report their findings back.
-These results are published in aggregate by the Law Society and used to identify trends, successes and areas for improvement for the year ahead.
+Signatories to the charter complete an online, easy to use self-assessment exercise against the equality and diversity standards within the reporting tool.
+These results are then published in aggregate and used to identify trends, successes and areas for improvement for the year ahead.

 The statistics quoted in this report reflect the composition of the organisations of the charter signatories who submitted a return.
 Statistics representing the whole profession can be found on the SRA website.

 As one of the earliest industry-specific benchmarking exercises, we know the current Charter needs reviewing so as to be fully representative of the diversity of our membership.
 That is why we intended to fully design it to make this tool as useful, meaningful and relevant as possible.